Jupyter Extension for Visual Studio Code

 Questions, issues, feature requests, and contributions

 If you have a question about how to accomplish something with the extension, please ask on Stack Overflow.
+Our wiki is also updated periodically with useful information.

 Any and all feedback is appreciated and welcome!
 If you come across a problem with the extension, please file an issue.